beastsaber/bsaber/src/collections/posts/beat-saber-update-v1-39-0.md

 # Wondering if you should update?

 Yes!
-It is recomended to update to 1.39+ as most mods are now available.
-Scores on past or "legacy" versions will no longer be supported meaning if you play on 1.29.1 you **cannot** submit scores via mods.
-It is unsure when this will be enforced but it *will* happen.
+It is recommended to update to 1.39+ as most mods are now available.
+Scores on past or "legacy" versions will likely no longer be supported.
+This might mean that if you play on 1.29.1, for example, you will not be able to submit scores via mods like ScoreSaber and BeatLeader if/when the change happens.